softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 - How many modules, classes, methods and functions were looked at
 - Raw metrics (which we'll look at in a minute)
 - Extent of code duplication (none, which is good)
-- Number of messages by category (again, we can see that it’s mainly convention issues)
+- Number of messages by category (again, we can see that it's mainly convention issues)
 - A sorted count of the messages we received

 Looking at raw metrics,